eugene-manuilov/typeorm-uml/README.md

   --handwritten                    Whether or not to use handwritten mode.
   --monochrome                     Whether or not to use monochrome colors.
   --with-enum-values               Whether or not to show possible values for the enum type field.
+  --plantuml-url                   [default: http://www.plantuml.com/plantuml] URL of the plantuml server to use.
 ```

 ## Defining custom colors